 At Harvard Medical School, he sees patients, teaches and conducts research on obesity and diabetes / metabolic diseases.
 His main research focus is the physiology, pathophysiology and potential therapeutic significance of novel adipose tissue secreted hormones, including leptin and adiponectin.
 Towards this goal his lab utilizes a range of basic, translational and clinical research tools.
 The Mantzoros Team also performs novel studies in the etiology, novel therapies, and public health implications of obesity, diabetes, cardiovascular disease and certain obesity-related malignancies.

-He has served as an advisor to Pharmaceutical and Diagnostics companies and has been given several awards including the prestigious American Association of Clinical Endocrinology Frontiers in Science Award, the Novartis Award in Diabetes and Metabolic Diseases, the Lilly Award by the North American Association for the Study of Obesity, the American Society for Nutrition Mead Johnson Award, the HypoCCS award in Paris, France, the Wilhelm Friedrich Bessel Award by the Humboldt Foundation of Germany, The Hygeia Award of the New England Hellenic Medical and Dental Society, the Outstanding Investigator Award by the American Federation of Medical Research and the Solomon Berson Presentation Award from the American Physiological Society and FASEB.
-He is also the recipient of the BIDMC and Harvard Medical School award for excellence in Mentoring.
+Dr. Mantzoros has served as an advisor to Pharmaceutical and Diagnostics companies and has been given several awards including the prestigious American Association of Clinical Endocrinology Frontiers in Science Award, the Novartis Award in Diabetes and Metabolic Diseases, the Lilly Award by the North American Association for the Study of Obesity, the American Society for Nutrition Mead Johnson Award, the HypoCCS award in Paris, France, the Wilhelm Friedrich Bessel Award by the Humboldt Foundation of Germany, The Hygeia Award of the New England Hellenic Medical and Dental Society, the Outstanding Investigator Award by the American Federation of Medical Research and the Solomon Berson Presentation Award from the American Physiological Society and FASEB.
+He is also the recipient of the BIDMC and Harvard Medical School award for excellence in Mentoring and has delivered many named honorary lectures.
 Dr. Mantzoros has been awarded Visiting and Honorary Professorships by several Universities worldwide and honorary PhD degrees by the Univ. of Thessaloniki Medical School and University of Patras in Greece.
 The Alexander Technological Institute of Thessaloniki, Greece has named its Clinical Nutrition Research Laboratories after his name.